Justin Tillman

-Justin Tillman (born February 2, 1996) is an American professional basketball player for the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
-He played college basketball for Virginia Commonwealth University (VCU).
+Justin Earl Tillman (born February 2, 1996) is an American professional basketball player for Nanterre 92 of the LNB Pro A. He played college basketball for Virginia Commonwealth University (VCU).

 Early life and college career

 Tillman attended Pershing High School in Detroit, Michigan, where he averaged 23 points, 16 rebounds, 3 assists and 4.5 blocks during his senior season.

 Tillman played four years of college basketball at Virginia Commonwealth University, where he averaged 18.9 points, 9.9 rebounds and 1.0 blocks per game in his senior year.
 Tillman finished as the Rams' third-leading rebounder (922) and tenth-leading shot blocker (102) of all time.
 On March 6, 2018, Tillman earned a spot in the All-Atlantic 10 First Team, All-Defensive Team and All-Championship Team.

 Professional career

 Wonju DB Promy (2018)

 After going undrafted in the 2018 NBA draft, Tillman joined the Miami Heat for the 2018 NBA Summer League.

 On July 26, 2018, Tillman started his professional career with the Wonju DB Promy of the Korean Basketball League.
 On November 4, 2018, Tillman recorded a career-high 46 points, shooting 18-of-24 from the field, along with 13 rebounds in an 89–74 win over the Goyang Orion Orions.
 Tillman started in all 11 games for Wonju Dongbu Promy, averaging 25.5 points and 11.7 rebounds in 30.4 minutes per game.